-Vivian Dorothea Maier was born in New York, New York on February 1, 1926.
-She spent much of her childhood in France starting at the age of four in 1930.
-When she was a girl, she briefly lived in close quarters with a noted female photographer, Jeanne Bertrand, who may have taught the young Maier how to take pictures.
+Vivian Dorothea Maier was born in New York, New York, on February 1, 1926.
+She spent much of her childhood in France, starting at the age of four in 1930.
+She briefly lived in close quarters with a noted female photographer, Jeanne Bertrand, who may have taught the young Maier how to take pictures when she was a girl.
 After 1949 she moved back to New York City, learning English by going to movie theaters.

 In 1951 she came to Chicago to work as a nanny for a North Shore family.
 She worked for several north shore families over the next 40 years.
 Maier was a very private person who pursued her photography interest in her spare time and on days off.
 She never showed her photographs to anyone.

 |Vivian Maier Self Portrait|

 Most of Maier's photographs were taken with twin-lens Rolleiflex cameras.
 The Rolleiflex camera's viewfinder is top-down, so it is held inconspicuously at hip height, looking down.
 Maier was able to capture fleeting moments and turned them into something extraordinary.

 Vivian Maier’s first camera was a modest Kodak Brownie box camera with one shutter speed, no aperture, and focus control.
 In 1952 she purchased her first Rolleiflex camera.
 Over the course of her career, she used Rolleiflex 3.5T, Rolleiflex 3.5F, Rolleiflex 2.8C, Rolleiflex Automat, and others.
 She later also used a Leica IIIc, an Ihagee Exakta, a Zeiss Contarex, and various other SLR cameras.